 This is a good checklist to consider when you are about to set your goals.

 Over the long term, the best weight loss goal is to aim for losing one to two pounds a week.
-That may not seem like much, but if you keep doing it on a consistent basis, then it adds up.
+That may not seem like much, but if you keep doing it consistently, it adds up.

 You get the picture here.